MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 - User is logged in.
 - User is in the `Letter Page`.
 - User has selected the intended instances.
-- User has uploaded necessary documents.
+- User has uploaded the necessary documents.

 **Basic Flow**: